Mandy Moore Receives Outpour Of Support Following Explosive Ryan Adams Abuse Claims

 Moore, who was married to Adams from 2009 to 2016, was one of the many women who accused the singer of emotional abuse and sexual misconduct.
 Others, including singers Phoebe Bridgers and Courtney Jaye, claimed he was manipulative and “dangled career opportunities while simultaneously pursuing female artists for sex.”
 Moore also opened up about their seven-year marriage, saying he was “psychologically abusive” and made sure she could not further her music career by preventing her from making valuable connections in the industry.

-And now, lots of people in both the Hollywood and music industry are showing their support for the This Is Us star – including actresses Minka Kelly, Busy Phillips, and Alyssa Milano.
+And now, lots of people in both Hollywood and the music industry are showing their support for the This Is Us star – including actresses Minka Kelly, Busy Phillips, and Alyssa Milano.

 “I am so proud of the graceful, class act that you are @TheMandyMoore.
 You are stronger and braver than most.
 What a joy it has been to watch you soar these past three years.
 You’ve only just begun,” Kelly tweeted, while Phillips showed her repulsion upon learning of the accusations by deleting “all of the Ryan Adams music I had in my library.
 BYE.”

 Mandy Moore opens up about ex-husband Ryan Adams' alleged controlling and abusive behavior during their relationship: "He would always tell me, ‘You’re not a real musician, because you don’t play an instrument" https://t.co/abNKd04BfR pic.twitter.com/tdwb12zxTq